-With its award-winning design and technologically advanced features, Children's Mercy Park (formerly Sporting Park) is praised by locals and travelers alike as a breathtaking work of art.
+With its award-winning design and technologically advanced features, Children's Mercy Park is praised by locals and travelers alike as a breathtaking work of art.
 Children's Mercy Park is also the proud home of Major League Soccer’s Sporting Kansas City and is located in a thriving and ever-expanding entertainment community known as Village West.

 This 15-square-block outdoor shopping and entertainment district is filled with romantic Spanish architecture, European art and dazzling fountains.
 Designed in 1922, the Country Club Plaza features local merchants and fashionable national stores as well as distinctive restaurants, outdoor cafes and nightlife hotspots.

 Experience more than 105 years of Hallmark Cards’ history presented through fun interactive exhibits, displays and videos that enable visitors to understand the creativity and craftsmanship involved in making Hallmark products.
 The...

 Located in nearby Kearney, Missouri, the Jesse James Birthplace features the world’s largest display of James family artifacts and the Jesse’s original gravesite.
 Guests tour the authentically preserved grounds and see into the farm house where Jesse James was born in 1847.

 At Kaleidoscope, children make whatever their imaginations can think up using Hallmark discarded materials.
 These free, 40-minutes art sessions allow children’s creativity to run wild with a variety of products including which include melted crayons, markers, watercolor paints, ribbons, shiny paper and much more.

 Founded in 1957, Kansas City Ballet is a 29-member professional ballet company that offers a wide array of performances from traditional classics to contemporary pieces.
 Kansas City Ballet has earned the respect of the national dance community and is a source of pride for KC, especially during December as the company performs the holiday classic, "The Nutcracker."

-The nine-block Power & Light District in downtown Kansas City links the Kansas City Convention Center to the Sprint Center.
+The nine-block Power & Light District in downtown Kansas City links the Kansas City Convention Center to T-Mobile Center.
 The 24/7 neighborhood is home to more than 50 restaurants, bars, entertainment venues and retail outlets.